Chibok, 3 months later

 “The President’s heading towards an election; he’s faced with a very difficult situation.

-“Political Boko Haram (funded by such sponsors) are the main culprits – they are groups that are ruthless.
+“Political an extremist group that is located primarily in Northern Nigeria (funded by such sponsors) are the main culprits – they are groups that are ruthless.
 They capture young men who are then forced to dig large trenches and then are forced to kill each other so that they drop into these trenches”.

-“Members of [the Jama’atu Nasril Islam (JNI) – or the Society for the Support of Islam] say the Boko Haram insurgency is nothing to do with Islam, and that they will have nothing to do with political Boko Haram.
+“Members of [the Jama’atu Nasril Islam (JNI) – or the Society for the Support of Islam] say the an extremist group that is located primarily in Northern Nigeria insurgency is nothing to do with Islam, and that they will have nothing to do with political an extremist group that is located primarily in Northern Nigeria.
 They say they are so sickened, and find it so abhorrent.

 “People want to believe it’s Islam on Christian, but the Islamic leaders and those who started it a few years ago are saying ‘This is not what was ever intended – it’s inconsistent with the Koran, we wanted to restore Islam, that’s all.’ ”